 In addition to living separately for one year and one day without intent to reconcile, one spouse must have lived in North Carolina for six months before filing in order to be granted a divorce in NC.
 If and when these conditions are met, the couple may file for an absolute divorce.

-Should You Contact a Lawyer Before Separating From Your Spouse?
+Consult with a Lawyer Before Separating From Your Spouse

 It is always wise to consult an attorney before taking any steps toward separation or divorce, even if it’s amicable.
 An experienced family lawyer can help you understand your rights and ensure your claims (alimony, equitable distribution, etc) are viable and filed properly.
 Once an absolute divorce has been granted, you cannot make any of these claims, so it’s important to ensure they have been taken care of correctly beforehand.
 Be sure to consider how long it takes to get a divorce in North Carolina.

 At Doyle Law Group, our lawyers focus on contested, uncontested, collaborative, military, no-fault, and simple divorces.
 Let us take some of the stress out of this difficult time and give you peace of mind.
 To learn more or schedule your consultation, contact our Raleigh law firm by calling (919) 296-4017 or filling out the contact form.